loryy-o/OringoClientCrack/README.md

 <p align="center">A mod that allows you to use (almost) any version of Oringo Client Supporter without being whitelisted in any way</p>

 ## Warning!
-The latest Oringo Client version is not yet supported.
-Using it will result in your account name being changed to a racial slur, and you will be automatically banned from hypixel.
-Please, wait for us to release a new version.

-## Warning!
 Although there is no actual connection to the server, the latest versions of Oringo Supporter have a hidden payload inside OringoClientIcon.png that changes your IGN to